 Wally Abbey got infected with a lifelong desire to photograph railroads while watching the Frisco and the Santa Fe trains crossing at Cherryvale, Kansas, where he visited his grandparents just before and during World War II.
 There he stood, waiting as all railroad photographers do, camera in hand when he could find film, sometimes a scarce commodity during wartime.
 He made his first picture in 1940, at age 13.

 If he had a favorite railroad to photograph, it would be the Santa Fe, followed closely by the Chicago & North Western.
-A multi-talented person, he also is known for originating the Soo Line’s red-and-white color scheme of 1962.
+A multi-talented person, he also is known for originating the Soo Line’s red-and-light gray color scheme of 1962.

 Abbey kept his camera with him as a journalism student at the University of Kansas, associate editor at Trains, then through a succession of progressively more responsible jobs in the railroad industry, resulting in the award for lifetime achievement in photography from the Railway & Locomotive Historical Society in 2003.
-He is no longer active, but his creative work exists for all of us to admire.
+He passed away in January 2014, leaving his creative work for all of us to admire.